-The Commodity Supplemental Food Program (CSFP) provides nutritious foods to families with new mothers, children up to their sixth birthday, and seniors 60 years of age or older.
+The Commodity Supplemental Food Program (CSFP) provides nutritious foods to seniors 60 years of age or older.
 CSFP foods are purchased by the US Department of Agriculture from national manufacturers, and are the same quality of name brand foods.

 Nutrition education and useful recipes are available to help plan meals using CSFP commodities.